Tiger Woods Gives ‘Respect’ To Donald Trump In Interview On Sunday

 Woods mentioned that he has known the president for many years.
 The two have had dinner together, and their friendship extends onto the golf course.
 There is a villa named for Tiger Woods at Trump’s Miami resort, which is also the case for golfers Jack Nicklaus, Arnold Palmer, Gary Player, and Phil Mickelson.

-Yahoo News reports that Woods was asked the following question about his friendly relationship with the president.
+Yahoo!
+News reports that Woods was asked the following question about his friendly relationship with the president.

 “At times, especially 2018, I think a lot of people, especially immigrants are threatened by him and his policy — what do you say to people who might find it interesting that you have a friendly relationship with him?”